Producing symmetrical facts for lists induced by the list reversal mapping in Isabelle/HOL: Mathematical context and examples of the symmetry

-The next proof is what is indeed meant by the second one.
-Before that, we have to make the intended symmetry between a prefix and a suffix explicit: \begin{lemma} $p$ is a prefix of $w$ if and only if $\rev{p}$ is a suffix of $\rev{w}$. \end{lemma} and \begin{lemma} $s$ is a suffix of $w$ if and only if $\rev{s}$ is a prefix of $\rev{w}$. \end{lemma}
+Its proof can be done as the presented proof of \Cref{pair1}, however, stating in follows ``by symmetry'' from \Cref{pair1} would be no exception in literature.

-To follow the proof easily, let us recall the statement of \Cref{pair2}: If $s$ is suffix of $v$, then $s$ is a suffix of $w \cdot v$.
-Now the core idea is to use \Cref{pair1}; having the assumption that $s$ is a suffix of $v$, we can use \Cref{s_to_p} to obtain a prefix relation which is the premise of \Cref{pair1}.
+In order to formally exploit the symmetry in a full proof, we have to make the intended symmetry between a prefix and a suffix explicit: \begin{lemma} The word $p$ is a prefix of $w$ if and only if $\rev{p}$ is a suffix of $\rev{w}$. \end{lemma}